nramenta/bento/README.md

 Handled logs will still be sent to `error_log()`.
 Bento supports LOG_EMERG, LOG_ALERT, LOG_CRIT, LOG_ERR, LOG_WARNING, LOG_NOTICE, LOG_INFO, and LOG_DEBUG.

 By default all levels are logged.
-To log only warnings and errors in your production code:
+To log only warnings and errors in your code:

 ```php
 <?php